2qx/awesome-bitcoin-cash/README.md

 ## A Short List

-These vendors have accepted cryptocurrency for years and are committed (or sympathetic) toward the idea of electronic cash payments.
+These vendors have accepted bitcoin for years and are committed (or sympathetic) toward the idea of electronic cash payments.

 Although some of these may appear to only accept Bitcoin (BTC), they do infact accept Bitcoin Cash also.